We highly recommend that users of this tool take the training we provide through the Coastal Training Program.

 This information clarifies how to use the Credit-Debit Method to calculate the debits for long-term temporary wetland impacts (greater than one year) and the credits generated by restoring the impacted wetlands.

 Note: For short-term impacts to emergent wetlands that will be restored on site within one year, it has been agency policy (Corps and Ecology) that little to no compensation is required, depending on case-specific factors.
 However, if the wetland contains a native emergent plant community, compensation likely will be required.

-This information clarifies how to use the Credit/Debit Method to calculate the debits for temporary wetland impacts.
-If all the functions at a site are reestablished to their previous levels, compensatory mitigation would only be needed for the temporal loss of functions and the potential risk the re-establishment would fail.
-Temporary impacts are discussed in Section 3.2 of the Credit/Debit Method.
+Temporary impacts are discussed in Section 3.2 of the Credit-Debit Method.
+If all the functions at a site are restored to their previous levels, compensatory mitigation would be needed only for the temporal loss of functions and the potential risk the restoration area would fail.
+If temporary impacts will be restored on site, use the following process:

-- If the long-term temporary impact is two years or more, then use the delayed temporal loss factor for the appropriate Cowardin Class (a minimum of 3 and a maximum of 7).
+- If the long-term temporary impact is two years or more, then use the delayed temporal loss factor for the appropriate Cowardin class (a minimum of 3 and a maximum of 7).

-- The number of credits the applicant needs to compensate for the temporary long-term impacts from the project is the difference between number 1 and 2 above.
+- The number of credits the applicant needs to compensate for the long-term temporary impacts from the project is the difference between number 1 and 2 above.

 If long-term temporary impacts won't be restored

 If long-term temporary impacts won't be restored on site, use the Credit-Debit Method as if this was a permanent impact.
 For projects buying in-lieu fee credits, the temporal loss factor would be a minimum of 3 depending on the Cowardin class being impacted.

 This information clarifies how to use the Credit-Debit Method to calculate the debits for indirect wetland impacts.